-The Council operates six community wastewater schemes (see Figure #) in Dargaville, Glinks Gully, Kaiwaka, Maungatūroto, Te Kōpuru and Mangawhai.
+The Council operates six community wastewater schemes (see figure on next page) in Dargaville, Glinks Gully, Kaiwaka, Maungatūroto, Te Kōpuru and Mangawhai.
 The purpose of these schemes is to protect public health by providing reliable wastewater service that minimises adverse effects on the public and environment.

 Generally, this is done by collecting and treating wastewater prior to releasing it into the receiving environments.
-The quality of discharged wastewater is then monitored by Northland Regional Council via consenting processes.
+The quality of discharged wastewater is then monitored by NRC via consenting processes.